marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "flipHorizontally function", "CanvasDisplay class"}}

-Because the ((sprite))s are slightly wider than the player object—24 instead of 16 pixels, to allow some space for feet and arms—the method has to adjust the x-coordinate and width by a given amount (`playerXOverlap`).
+Because the ((sprite))s are slightly wider than the player object—24 instead of 16 pixels to allow some space for feet and arms—the method has to adjust the x-coordinate and width by a given amount (`playerXOverlap`).